 Where can you get higher commissions?

 You can become an affiliate for a digital product.
-For instance, if you have used something like this Manual Pinning System ebook, this Smart Blog Planner or this Flawless Funnels course, you can have access to their affiliate program.
-Their commissions are much higher ( between 25% and 40%) and their cookies are much longer.
+For instance, if you have used something like this Easy Marketing Planner, this Smart Blog Planner or this Blog By Number course, you can have access to their affiliate program.
+Their commissions are much higher (between 25% and 40%) and their cookies are much longer.

 3. Worst affiliate marketing mistake ever?
-Not signing up to be an affiliate for programs with recurring payments
+Not using affiliate programs with recurring payments

 Ideally, you should start with products that give you recurring payments, because it will build up over time.Yes, it does start as a small amount, and you need to wait until it gets to the minimum payment to get paid.

 The good thing about these programs is that you keep getting paid for months, even years.

 Get your Affiliate Marketing Tracker

 Another of the affiliate mistakes most people make is to join too many programs when you are starting.
 But you can’t spend enough time on each one of them to do it properly.

 Focusing on 2 or 3 products is going to help you be more effective.